yxzh321/yxzh321.github.io/_posts/2024-07-02-use-julia-on-cluster.md

 -bash: julia: command not found
 {% endhighlight %}

 and didn't activate Julia.
-So I searched for this issue and got what I want from the website`link: https://researchcomputing.princeton.edu/support/knowledge-base/julia`.
+So I searched for this issue and got what I want from the website [`https://researchcomputing.princeton.edu/support/knowledge-base/julia`](https://researchcomputing.princeton.edu/support/knowledge-base/julia).

 One should use the commands below:
 {% highlight ruby %}